2027 Cantabrian regional election

-The next Cantabrian regional election will be held no later than Sunday, 23 May 2027, to elect the 12th Parliament of the autonomous community of Cantabria.
+A regional election will be held in Cantabria on 23 May 2027 to elect the 12th Parliament of the autonomous community.
 All 35 seats in the Parliament will be up for election.
+It will be held concurrently with regional elections in at least six other autonomous communities and local elections all across Spain.

 Overview

 Electoral system

 The Parliament of Cantabria is the devolved, unicameral legislature of the autonomous community of Cantabria, having legislative power in regional matters as defined by the Spanish Constitution and the Cantabrian Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.
 Voting for the Parliament is on the basis of universal suffrage, which comprises all nationals over 18 years of age, registered in Cantabria and in full enjoyment of their political rights.

 The 35 members of the Parliament of Cantabria are elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of five percent of valid votes—which includes blank ballots—being applied regionally.